rindow/rindow.github.io/_mathematics/matrix/dimensionoperations.md

 upper_section: index
 previous_section: matrix/arrayobjects
 ---
-Overview
+overview
 --------
-MatrixOperator performs general operations on N-dimensional arrays.
-Broadcasting can also give the same change to all elements.
+MatrixOperator performs common operations on N-dimensional arrays.
+Broadcasting also allows you to apply the same changes to all elements.
-Also provides random number arithmetic.
+It also provides random number operations.
-These are designed to resemble Python's Numpy.
+These are designed to be similar to Python's Numpy.

-We also provide functions that prioritize faster operations than flexibility.
+It also offers features that prioritize speed over flexibility.
 These are implemented by excerpts from Basic Linear Algebra Subprograms (BLAS).
-Other scientific calculations are implemented as needed.
+Other scientific calculations will also be implemented as needed.

-Automatically recognizes that the Rindow OpenBLAS extension is loaded and performs high-speed calculations.
+It also works with pure PHP.
+You can also call OpenBLAS or Rindow-Matlib to make it work.

 Create MatrixOperator
 ---------------------